 Results

-3829 potential articles were identified.
+3,829 potential articles were identified.
 79 articles met the inclusion criteria.
-We find that confidence is not found to be well-calibrated to true diagnostic accuracy across experience levels.
-Confidence is affected by a number of factors, including patient case complexity, early diagnostic differentials and contextual factors within the healthcare environment.
-We also find a rich set of literature that demonstrates the effects of confidence later on in a patient’s care pathway, including further testing, medications and referral rates.
+Across these articles, confidence was not found to be well-calibrated to true diagnostic accuracy regardless of clinician experience.
+We organised the articles under two main themes: the determinants of confidence (as opposed to objective diagnostic accuracy) and the uses of confidence later in the patient’s care pathway.
+On the former, confidence has been found to be affected by a number of factors, including patient case complexity, early diagnostic differentials and contextual factors within the healthcare environment.
+Factors that affect confidence but not accuracy demonstrate how the two can be decoupled (resulting in overconfidence or underconfidence).
+On the latter theme, confidence is found to affect further patient testing, medication administration and referral rates.

 Conclusions

+Results from this review has implications for medical education and practice around diagnostic uncertainty and considerations of work from cognitive psychology.
 This review culminates in a model based on the literature that demonstrates a differing set of factors that affect diagnostic confidence/certainty and diagnostic accuracy.
-Results from this review have implications for medical education and practice around diagnostic uncertainty and considerations of work from cognitive psychology.
+Such a model informs future work on diagnosis, especially within medical education, on how appropriate confidence can be prompted and communicated amongst clinicians.

 WHAT IS ALREADY KNOWN ON THIS TOPIC

 Past work notes the prevalence of diagnostic errors and posits a link between such errors and cognitive biases, with one such bias being overconfidence.
-This study aims to synthesise past work on diagnostic confidence to understand the factors studied that contribute to clinicians’ confidence in their diagnoses.
+This study aims to synthesise past work on diagnostic confidence to understand the factors studied that contribute to clinicians’ confidence in their diagnoses, as well as how confidence is used by clinicians during patient care.

 WHAT THIS STUDY ADDS

-As a result of this scoping review, it is indicated that diagnostic confidence and accuracy have separate contributing factors related to the patient, the clinician making the diagnosis and the environmental context.
-Confidence is then shown to have a bearing on the subsequent care of patients across multiple studies, hinting at its utility as an area of study and how prompting appropriate confidence is important for patient care.
+As a result of this scoping review, we have identified that diagnostic confidence and accuracy have separate contributing factors related to the patient, the clinician making the diagnosis and the environmental context.
+We have also identified the pathways by which confidence, and misplaced confidence, can affect diagnosis and patient care.
+As a result of these findings, we introduce an integrative model of confidence throughout the patient care process.

 HOW THIS STUDY MIGHT AFFECT RESEARCH, PRACTICE OR POLICY

-This study indicates that future clinical work should focus not only on prompting calibrated confidence but also on appropriate communication of uncertainty, which would have implications for medical education around how diagnostic reasoning is taught and for the workplace culture of healthcare environments.
-We also posit directions for future research to better model how confidence evolves over the course of a diagnostic decision rather than as a static quantity.
+This study prompts future clinical work to focus not only on eliciting calibrated confidence but also on appropriate communication of uncertainty, which would have implications for medical education around how diagnostic reasoning is taught and for the workplace culture of healthcare environments.
+We also demonstrate the need to better model how confidence evolves over the course of a diagnostic decision rather than as a static quantity.

 INTRODUCTION